jvorob/jvorob.github.io/index.md

 layout: home
 ---

-It seems every software developer has to have a homepage these days; here's mine.
+It seems everyone has to have a homepage these days; here's mine.

 There's some HTML/JS toys under the projects tab, go check them out.